 “The first time I saw one of the restorations of what she looked like in life, a the American Museum of Natural History’s Anne and Bernard Spitzer Hall of Human Origins, I was shocked by how a human with such a massive reputation could be so tiny.
 In that display, eyes scanning the horizon and holding hands with another of her kind, Lucy stands only a meager three feet, seven inches tall.
 Prior to that point all the images and restorations I had seen had shot Luct straight from the front or angled up, making her seem larger than life.
 The bones told the same story.
 If I lifted off the glass and carefully plucked up each piece – which I was not crazy enough to try to do – I could have easily cradled what remained of Lucy’s skull in one hand.”

-The care with which Switek treats his subject is like an invitation to the reader to view bones with the same sense of wonder and appreciation.
-As he describes various skeletons and their features in depth, you may, as I did, find yourself marveling at your own elbow or hand.
+The care with which Switek treats their subject is like an invitation to the reader to view bones with the same sense of wonder and appreciation.
+As they describe various skeletons and their features in depth, you may, as I did, find yourself marveling at your own elbow or hand.
 You might, as I did, reach up and touch your cheekbones, gently reminding yourself of the skull beneath your skin.
 Your bones are an intimate part of who you are, and yet we’re so out of touch with them, we don’t think about them unless we accidentally break one, or if they cause us pain.

 “If only a skeleton from our species had been laid out next to Lucy’s in that dark exhibit hall.
 Then the family resemblance would have struck home even harder,” writes Switek.
 “Not to mention that it might have given visitors a better appreciation for what’s inside of us.
 I know I didn’t appreciate our own skeletal form until around the time I visited Lucy, when I was taking a human osteology course at Rutgers University.”